alicezwatson/bias-in-ai-art/README.md

     Images have been named using the following convention:
     [ai-name]_[prompt-category]_[prompt-terms].png

-    Image tags are located under each image link.
+    Image tags are located in the tags.csv file.

     Image numbering:
     1 | 2